dmbarbour/awelon/AboutABC.md

 An equivalent set of data plumbing operators exists for the sum type, using the same set of characters but capitalized (`LRWZVX`).
 Sum types are discussed later, regarding conditional expressions.

+I need some comparators: are two objects equal? is one greater than another? etc..
+I wonder if there is a good way to model this in a way to maximize useful type information and the utility of the sum type.

+        equal (true: a equal b, false: a lesser or greater than b) a less-than b (true: a less than b, false: a greater or equal to b) b less-than a (true: b less than a, false: b greater or equal to a)

+It seems to me that I only need two basic comparisons for numbers, and I might be able to generalize to other values, such as comparing text.

+There is no comparison for unit.
+(Unit does not have comparison properties.)

 ### Unit and Void

 Unit and void are special types in ABC.
 Unit (type `1`) is identity for the product type, and Void (type `0`) is identity for the sum type.
 The principle idea of unit and void is that they introduce structure *without adding information*.
 I.e. `(a * 1)` has just as much information as `a`, but now it's wrapped in a structure.